silshack/professorjekyll/_posts/2013-08-07-welcome-to-prof-jekyll.markdown

 ## Professor Jekyll Wants You to Learn

-Jekyll is a great bloggin framework for hackers, but it's also the best way to learn git, Github, and collaboration.
+Jekyll is a great blogging framework for hackers, but it's also the best way to learn git, Github, and collaboration.
 We created Professor Jekyll as a foundational technology for teaching the practical and social aspects of coding.

 ## Professor Jekyll Knows Who You Are